All Episodes

 I love that.

-I want to say something about this, by the way.
+To say something about this, by the way.

-In fact, Mike grab that bite.
+In fact, Mike, grab that bite.

-It's number it's number fourteen.
+It's number 14.

-Uh again, a messy, messy divorce.
+Again, a messy, messy divorce.

-I don't know what the status of it is.
+I don't know what the status of it is, custody battle with his wife or ex-wife, Kim Basinger.

-Well, but but it is th your your your greater point, it's verbal violent.
+Well, but it is your greater point.

-You had Obama out there talking about the verbal violence on the radio, and we and what my point is is that you know the the we we guys and gals in talk radio, we're getting sick and tired of all the filth and degradation, the verbal violence, the lack of civility and abuse that's on TV today or perpetrated by people who are on TV.
+And what my point is, is that we guys and gals in talk radio, we're getting sick and tired of all the filth and degradation, the verbal violence, the lack of civility and abuse that's on TV today or perpetrated by people who are on TV.

 They keep focusing on us.